camunda/camunda-docs-theme/README.md

 ```sh
 hugo --bind="0.0.0.0" --baseUrl="http://10.0.2.2:1313/manual/develop/" -w --disableLiveReload=true server
 ```

-The development site is then available on `http://10.0.2.2:1313/manual/develop/``in your virtualbox guest OS.
+The development site is then available on `http://10.0.2.2:1313/manual/develop/` in your virtualbox guest OS.

 ## Licence